 Does marriage matter?
-That question has been bantered around for decades.
+People have been asking this question for decades.

-For Richer, For Poorer: How Family Structures Economic Success in America, research by Dr. Brad Wilcox, senior fellow at the Institute for Family Studies and Robert Lerman, professor of economics at American University, examined how family structure impacts the economic fortunes of Americans and their families.
+For Richer, For Poorer: How Family Structures Economic Success in America examined how family structure impacts the economic fortunes of American families.
+Dr. Brad Wilcox, senior fellow at the Institute for Family Studies and Robert Lerman, professor of economics at American University, conducted the research.

 Five significant findings emerged from this study about the relationships between family patterns and economic well-being in America:

-- The retreat from marriage plays a key role in the changing economic fortunes of American family life.
-Wilcox and Lerman estimated that the growth of median income of families with children would be 44% higher if the United States enjoyed 1980 levels of married parenthood today.
+- The retreat from marriage is key to the changing economic fortunes of American family life.
+The median income of families with children would be approximately 44% higher if the United States enjoyed 1980-levels of married parenthood today.

-- Growing up with both parents in an intact family is strongly associated with more education, work, and income among today’s young men and women.
-Young men and women from intact families enjoy an annual “intact family premium” amounting to $6,500 and $4,700 respectively, over the incomes of their peers from single-parent families.
+- Strong associations exist between growing up with both parents in an intact family and higher levels of education, work and income.
+Young men and women from intact families enjoy an annual “intact family premium.”
+The premium amounts to $6,500 and $4,700, respectively, over the incomes of their peers from single-parent families.

-- Men obtain a substantial “marriage premium” and women bear no marriage penalty to their individual incomes, and both men and women enjoy substantially higher family incomes, compared to peers with otherwise similar characteristics.
+- Men obtain a substantial “marriage premium” and women bear no marriage penalty to their individual incomes.
+Plus, both men and women enjoy substantially higher family incomes compared to peers with otherwise similar characteristics.

-- The advantage of growing up in an intact family and being married extends across the population.
-It applies about as much to blacks and Hispanics as to whites.
-The advantages also apply, for the most part, to men and women who are less-educated.
+- All populations benefit from growing up in an intact family and being married.
+It applies about as much to blacks, Hispanics and whites.
+The advantages also apply to less-educated men and women.
 Men with a high-school diploma or less enjoy a marriage premium of at least $17,000 compared to single peers.

 - Public policy should “do no harm” when it comes to marriage.
 Policymakers should eliminate or reduce marriage penalties.

-- Civic institutions, joined by private and public partners, from businesses to state governments to public schools should launch a national campaign around a “success sequence” that would encourage young adults to sequence schooling, work, marriage and then parenthood.
-This campaign would stress the ways children are more likely to flourish when they are born to married parents with a secure economic foundation.
+- Civic institutions, private and public partners, businesses, state governments and public schools should launch a national “success sequence” campaign together.
+This would encourage young adults to sequence schooling, work, marriage and then parenthood.
+It would also stress the benefits of being born to married parents with a secure economic foundation.

-Lerman and Wilcox contend anyone concerned about family inequality, men’s declining labor-force participation and the vitality of the American dream should worry about the nation’s retreat from marriage.
+Lerman and Wilcox contend that the nation’s retreat from marriage is worrisome.
+It not only affects family inequality, but men’s declining labor-force participation and the vitality of the American dream.